FREQUENTLY ASKED QUESTIONS

 It depends on the terrain and soil conditions, and the shovel used.
 With a sharp, flat-tipped shovel on flat ground, in good moist soil, an average person will take between fifteen and twenty minutes.
 Rocky, ground will require more time.
 Using a metal stake to probe the ground before digging can answer a lot of questions.
 If you are installing where underground utilities are possible, make sure to have them located before digging.
 It helps to pick a cool day for stand work.
 Take a friend or family member to help, and enjoy your time outdoors!

-In Ground Blind Original or Model 2?
+Original In Ground Blind or Model 2?

 Where is a good place to install a blind for deer hunting?

 Every property is different.
 Downwind and within hearing range of a bedding area is pretty tough to beat most of the time.
 Mature bucks in particular use the same bedding locations from generation to generation.
-Once you find these and plan your route into and out of them, you have a huge advantage for killing the best buck on the property each year.
-A person who likes to hunt every chance they can will need options for different wind and weather conditions.
+Once you find these and plan your route into and out of them, you have a huge advantage for killing the best buck on a property each year.
+A person who likes to hunt every chance they can will need additional blind options for different wind and weather conditions.
 Over-hunting a location or hunting it in the wrong conditions can spoil a spot quickly.

 Can I use an In Ground Blind on state owned land?